-Through arrangements with Ana Fatima Costa Consulting, court reporters will attend the role playing deposition exercises and transcribe the testimony.
-Your transcript will be provided at no cost to you.
+Through arrangements with Ana Fatima Costa Consulting, in collaboration with Barkley Court Reporters (www.barkley.com), student court reporters will attend each of the deposition role sessions and transcribe the testimony.
+The court reporters will then provide you with a rough draft transcript (aka "Dirty ASCIIs") of the deposition at no cost to you.